Images Dr. Kaae.

 The life cycle of an insect is defined as that sequence of events that begins with the egg and ends with the reproductive adult.
 Aphids probably have the shortest life cycle among the insects, with some species completing one generation, or life cycle, in as little as 5 to 6 days.
 On the other end of the spectrum is the periodical cicada that requires 17 years to complete one life cycle.
 In some insects and their relatives, the normal life cycle can be greatly extended in extreme environmental conditions.
 An example is the long horned beetles that normally develop in rotting logs and typically require 1 to 4 years to pass through one cycle.
 However, if a tree containing the grubs of these beetles is cut into lumber, the normal environment changes drastically (less available nutrients and moisture) and their life cycle can be extended 50 or more years.
 There is also a case of extended dormancy, where water was added to some dried moss that had been in a British museum for 106 years and tartigrades (insect relatives) emerged.

-A 17-year Locust or Periodical Cicada Lives 17 years below Ground as a Nymph (right) and Then Dies in a Few Days Once It Emerges as an adult.
-Right Image with Adult justg emerge from Nymph.
+Seventeen-year Locust or Periodical Cicada Lives 17 Years below Ground as a Nymph (right) and then Dies in a Few Days Once It Emerges as an Adult.
+Right Image with Adult Just Emerged from Nymph.
 Image Public Domain..

 Insects have a tremendous ability to withstand very low temperatures.
 Surprisingly, the insect most able to survive the lowest temperatures is not found in Polar Regions, but in tropical West Africa.
 There is a fly maggot that inhabits shallow pools which are subject to repeated drying.
 These maggots can withstand severe desiccation or drying of their body moisture.
 In the laboratory, these maggots can be desiccated or dried out and then dipped in liquid helium for 5 minutes (-270 F) and when warmed up and rehydrated (body water replenished), they will recover 100% of the time.
 This is not totally surprising because the main factor leading to insect deaths after exposure to extreme cold is the formation of ice crystals in individual cells which causes the cells to rupture.